 How Do You Actually Make Money with Online Courses?

 People go online for information, social engagement, and entertainment.
 People love to learn things about an astonishing number of topics that hold their interest.
 For example, a designer might want to learn a programming language to expand his or her skills.
 Bored or inexperienced homemakers might want new ideas for dinner, so these prospects are strong leads for an online cooking course.

-The tools and equipment for creating online courses are cheaper than ever according to an article at Thebalancemb.com.
+The tools and equipment for creating the best online courses are cheaper than ever according to an article at Thebalancemb.com.
 Online learning is big business, and experts predict it will generate $240 billion in sales by 2021.